MolecularAI/ReinventCommunity/README.md

 * `Scoring_Demo`: in case a set of existing compound definitions (for example prior to starting a project) should be scored with a scoring function definition, the `scoring mode` can be used
 * `Transfer_Learning_Demo`: this tutorial illustrates the `transfer learning` mode, which usually is used to "pre-train" an agent before `reinforcement learning` in case no adequate naive prior is available or to focus an already existing agent further
 * `Transfer_Learning_Demo_Teachers_Forcing`: same as `Transfer_Learning_Demo` above, with explanation of `teachers forcing`
+* `Lib-INVENT_RL1_QSAR`: Lib-INVENT example reinforcement learning run using a QSAR model
+* `Lib-INVENT_RL2_QSAR_RF`: Lib-INVENT example reinforcement learning run using a random forest (RF) QSAR model
+* `Lib_INVENT_RL3_ROCS_RF`: Lib-INVENT example reinforcement learning using OpenEye's ROCS 3D similarity (requires an OpenEye license)
+* `Automated_Curriculum_Learning_demo`: illustrates the automated curriculum learning running model.
+The example demonstrates how to set-up a curriculum to guide the REINVENT agent to sample a target molecular scaffold.
+This scenario represents a complex objective as the target scaffold is not present in the training set for the prior model